END OF QUARTER/EXTRA HELP

-I’ll be available in my classroom from 8:30-9:00 this Wednesday and Thursday.
-Please encourage your child to take advantage of this time if he or she needs to make up a missed test and/or get help on any assignments.
+The last day of the quarter is this Friday, June 13th, and I will accept any missing assignments through this Thursday, June 12th.
+I’ll be available in my classroom this Monday afternoon from 4:00-4:30 and Wednesday morning from 4:00-4:30.
+Please encourage your child to take advantage of this time if he or she needs to make up a missed test and/or get help on any missing assignments.

 - Seventh Grade History Alive Ch 19 Vocabulary

 - Seventh Grade History Alive Ch 19 Study Guide

 - Seventh Grade History Alive Ch 20 Vocabulary

 - Seventh Grade History Alive Ch 20 Study Guide

 - Seventh Grade History Alive Ch 21 Vocabulary